idaholab/moose/framework/doc/content/source/kernels/Kernel.md

 Derived from it are two sets of optimized base classes that - through loop reordering - reduce the number of necessary residual evaluations and enable the compiler to perform code vectorization.
-These base classes have restrictions on the mathematical for of the residuals they can be applied to.
+These base classes have restrictions on the mathematical form of the residuals they can be applied to.

 - [KernelValue](/KernelValue.md)]
 - [ADKernelValue](/ADKernelValue.md)